Connect with others who understand.

 Reticulocyte Count

 Reticulocytes are immature red blood cells.
 They are made in your bone marrow (the spongy tissue found inside certain bones) by hematopoietic stem cells (the cells that create all of your blood cells).
-Once reticulocytes are created, they enter your bloodstream and then turn into normal red blood cells after a couple of days.
+Once reticulocytes are produced, they enter your bloodstream and then turn into normal red blood cells after a couple of days.

 You could have a high reticulocyte count if you have PNH.
 This happens because your body is trying to make many new red blood cells to replace the ones that were lost.